What Is a Conventional Loan?

 |At least 3% of the home’s purchase price.

 |Single-family homes, condos, townhouses, second homes, investment properties.

 Advantages and Disadvantages of Conventional Loans

-While conventional loans are the most common type of mortgage, they aren’t the best option for everyone.
-Consider the different pros and cons when shopping for a mortgage.
+While conventional loans are common, they aren’t the best option for everyone.
+Weigh the pros and cons when shopping around for a mortgage.

 Advantages of a conventional mortgage

-- Widely available: You can find a conventional loan through most major banks, credit unions, and online lenders.
+- Widely available.
+You can apply for a conventional loan at most major banks, credit unions, and other types of lenders.

 Disadvantages of a conventional mortgage

 - Stricter credit score requirement.
 Conventional loans generally require a higher minimum credit score compared with mortgages backed by government programs.

 - Higher down payment requirement.
 To get a conventional loan, you need a down payment of at least 3%.
 Some government-backed loans allow borrowers to make a smaller down payment or no down payment at all.